hyperledger/iroha/docs/source/references/config.md

 ### `queue.maximum_transactions_in_queue`

-The upper limit of the number of transactions waiting in this queue.
+The upper limit of the number of transactions waiting in the queue.

 Has type `u32`.
 Can be configured via environment variable `QUEUE_MAXIMUM_TRANSACTIONS_IN_QUEUE`